Geographic information system: History and development

 Working in the Harvard Lab, Tom Waugh developed his vector-based Geographic Information Mapping and Manipulation System (GIMMS) software from 1969.
 He returned to the University of Edinburgh and this software was sold commercially from 1973.
 By 1977 it was used at 300 sites worldwide.
 This can be considered the first globally used GIS which anticipated some key characteristics of the Harvard Odyssey system by nearly five years and ARC/INFO by a decade.

 By the late 1970s, two public domain GIS systems (MOSS and GRASS GIS) were in development, and by the early 1980s, M&S Computing (later Intergraph) along with Bentley Systems Incorporated for the CAD platform, Environmental Systems Research Institute (ESRI), CARIS (Computer Aided Resource Information System), and ERDAS (Earth Resource Data Analysis System) emerged as commercial vendors of GIS software, successfully incorporating many of the CGIS features, combining the first-generation approach to separation of spatial and attribute information with a second-generation approach to organizing attribute data into database structures.

-In 1986, Mapping Display and Analysis System (MIDAS), the first desktop GIS product, was released for the DOS operating system.
-This was renamed in 1990 to MapInfo for Windows when it was ported to Windows.
+In 1986, Mapping Display and Analysis System (MIDAS), the first desktop GIS product, was released for MS-DOS.
+It was renamed in 1990 to MapInfo for Windows when it was ported to Windows.
 This began the process of moving GIS from the research department into the business environment.

 By the end of the 20th century, the rapid growth in various systems had been consolidated and standardized on relatively few platforms and users were beginning to explore viewing GIS data over the Internet, requiring data format and transfer standards.
 More recently, a growing number of free, open-source GIS packages run on a range of operating systems and can be customized to perform specific tasks.
-The major trend of the 21st century has been the integration of GIS capabilities with other Information technology and Internet infrastructure, such as relational databases, cloud computing, software as a service (SAAS), and mobile computing.
+The major trend of the 21st century has been the integration of GIS capabilities with other Information technology and Internet infrastructure, such as relational databases, cloud computing, software as a service (SaaS), and mobile computing.